maxbergmark/countdown-numbers-game/README.md

 Inspired by [this youtube video](https://www.youtube.com/watch?v=cVMhkqPP2YI&ab_channel=Computerphile), this repo contains code to bruteforce the [Countdown Numbers Game](https://en.wikipedia.org/wiki/Countdown_(game_show)#Numbers_round).

 The code for brute forcing solutions is written in C++ with support for both OpenMP and MPI.
-The code for analyzing the results is written in Python3.
+The code for analyzing the results is written in Python 3.

 ## Compiling C++